RoonWu123/CS4296Group9Project/README.md

 However, our project has invoked different instances (AWS) and plans (Colab) to review the performance of two different platforms, <br> so the paid tier will have different hardware supplied. <br>

 For software dependencies, we need to invoke the kernel with TensorFlow module.
 Each Colab notebook that Google provided will contain the TensorFlow module by default.<br>
-However, for Sagemaker Notebook, it is required to select the kernel manually in the kernel Selection Page after launching the notebook instance.
+However, for Sagemaker Notebook, it is required to select the kernel manually in the kernel Selection Page after launching the notebook instance.<br>
 ![image](https://user-images.githubusercontent.com/79595031/164978895-5faa8e35-8bd1-42fe-8789-976b5da7b580.png)